Death Classification: Line of Duty Death

 On November 6, 1926, two men were interviewed and named Patrolman Byrnes’ killer who was in jail at Rochester, New York at which time he confessed.

-Officer Byrnes was waked at his residence located at 6206 South Albany Avenue and his funeral mass was held at St. Rita of Cascia Parish Church located at 6243 South Fairfield Avenue.
+Officer Byrnes was waked at his residence located at 6206 South Albany Avenue.
+His funeral mass was held at St. Rita of Cascia Parish Church located at 6243 South Fairfield Avenue.
 He was laid to rest on October 4, 1926 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 3, Lot SN 20, Block 3, Section 6.

 Patrolman John J. Byrnes, born November 9, 1882, received his Probationary Appointment to the Chicago Police Department on February 22, 1915.
 He earned 4 Credible Mentions during his career.